DawidJaworski/C-Challenges/[Easy]/[17042014] Challenge #153 [Easy] Pascal's Pyramid/README.md

 ```
 # Notes

-There are ways to quickly do this that use the Factorial function
+There are ways to quickly do this that use the Factorial function. http://en.wikipedia.org/wiki/Factorial
-.
 Also, look at the pattern the 'rows' make in relation to the leftmost and rightmost number and Pascal's triangle.
-Reading material on Pascal's Pyramid can be found here
+Reading material on Pascal's Pyramid can be found here http://en.wikipedia.org/wiki/Pascal%27s_pyramid

-.

 Jagged multidimensional arrays will come in handy here.
 I'm still trying to gauge relative challenge difficulty, so please excuse me and let me know if this is too challenging for an Easy rating.